j-at-ch/va-transformer/README.md

 ```

 The default prediction problem is ```--targets="DEATH<=3D"```.
-Changing in any of the other mortality targets will work without changing any of the defaults.
+Switching in any of the other mortality targets will work without changing any of the defaults.

 For the regression problem ```--targets="LOS"```, the following arguments need to be set:
 ```--clf_or_reg="reg"```, ```--num_classes=1```.